Strength in numbers

 |Start date||Finish date|

-Mt Erin Boarding House (Kildare Catholic College & Mater Dei Catholic College)
+Mount Erin Boarding (Kildare Catholic College & Mater Dei Catholic College)

-Mt Erin Boarding House provides students from the Riverina and beyond with the opportunity to complete their Catholic secondary school studies in Wagga Wagga.
-The Boarding House is incorporated into Kildare Catholic College and seeks to continue the long and excellent boarding tradition established by the Presentation Sisters at Mt Erin Boarding School.
-The Boarding House at Kildare provides weekday boarding for girls and boys in Years 7-12 attending either Kildare Catholic College or Mater Dei Catholic College.
+Mount Erin Boarding provides students from the Riverina and beyond with the opportunity to complete their Catholic secondary school studies in Wagga Wagga.
+The Boarding House is located adjacent to Kildare Catholic College and seeks to continue the long and excellent boarding tradition established by the Presentation Sisters at Mt Erin Boarding School.
+The Boarding House provides weekday boarding for girls and boys in Years 7-12 attending either Kildare Catholic College or Mater Dei Catholic College.

 St Francis De Sales Regional College